williamhc/Project-Barbosa/README.md

 # Running and Testing

 ##Run app
-1. Start the Node Server (with nodemon) `npm start` or `nodemon app.js`
+1. Start the Node Server `npm start` (uses `nodemon app.js && ember build` so we don't have to worry about using multiple commands.
+However for debugging you may want to manually use `node-inspector app.js && ember build`)
 2. Start mongo `mongod`
-3. Watch ember files for changing `ember build -w` (On your first time run `ember build`)
-4. Go to the site that Node says it's running.
+3. Go to the site that Node says it's running.
 Default: `localhost:3000`

 ##Run tests
 Run the command `npm test` to run the mocha tests.